Representing Unmarried Parents in MA

 Being held in contempt of court is no small matter.
 It typically comes with a fine but can also include a short stint in jail if the judge deems it appropriate.

-Lynch & Owens: Attorneys for Unmarried Parents in Massachusetts
+Lynch & Owens: Helping Unwed Parents With Parental Rights in Massachusetts

 The family law attorneys at the law office of Lynch & Owens strive to help unwed parents resolve their disputes.
 By serving as your legal representative we can help you identify the optimal solution to your circumstance, and then help you realize it by protecting your rights and furthering your interests—even if it takes you into a courtroom.